Is the program accredited?

 How much elective time is there in each year?

-PGY1: While 3 months elective time is allotted to preliminary interns, categorical interns spend 4 weeks in preselected elective activities – Endocrinology and Rheumatology.
+- PGY1: While on average, 3 months elective time is allotted to preliminary interns, categorical interns spend 2 weeks on a Palliative Care selective, 2 weeks on a Bioskills/Transitions of Care selective and 2 weeks in an elective of their choice.

 Are you required to stay at Englewood for elective rotations?

-No, during the PGY2 and PGY3 years, each resident will be allowed to participate in off-site and/or away electives.
+No, during the preliminary PGY1, PGY2 and PGY3 years, each resident has the option to participate in off-site and/or away electives.

 Are there other residencies at Englewood Hospital?